// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 • Snap It photo logging on free tier

-• Best Apple Watch experience
+• Strong Apple Watch experience

-• Friendly onboarding
+• Friendly onboarding for beginners

 Cons